 Constructing and modifying levee banks

-Because of this, construction or modification of levees is regulated by state planning laws.
+This is why construction or modification of levees is regulated by state planning laws.
 The level of assessment required depends on the potential impacts of the levee.

 Which works need to be assessed?